In Maryland, competitive US House race focuses on abortion, economy and immigration - WTOP News

 The House seat was vacated by David Trone, who ran for Senate and lost to Angela Alsobrooks in the Democratic primary earlier this year.

-The 6th District hasn’t always favored Democrats.
+The district hasn’t always favored Democrats.
 It was represented by Republican Roscoe Bartlett for 20 years before McClain Delaney’s husband, John Delaney, won the seat in 2012 following a redistricting that helped Democrats.

 Maryland’s congressional delegation is currently all-male, with eight Democrats and one Republican.
 Three women are vying for open seats this election cycle, when Maryland voters will also consider a constitutional amendment to enshrine abortion rights in the state constitution.